wishinghand/How-To-Get-Hired/slides.md

 1. To save time
 2. To save money
 3. To do something they don't know how (which is really a combo of 1 & 2)

-### Your message needs to convey 1, 2, or 3
+4. Your message needs to convey 1, 2, or 3

 ---
-## Don't You Forget About Me
-- Don't let more than 4 days go by without a message contact
-- Don't harass, just ask if they've had a look at your resume
-- Only give up after 14+ days of no response

----
 ## Be Accessible
 - Setup a site w/screenshots/gifs of your app(s)
 - No one has time to install the source so make a portfolio page
-- Host it on Heroku or Now.sh
+- Host it on Now.sh
 - Get a great README on your repos: http://bit.ly/nice-readme
 - Host an HTML resume on your site w/PDF download